MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/User-Specific-Views.md

 * Refresh timeout: Teams client triggers a refresh in two ways, either through **Refresh** or by selecting **Execute**.
 The refresh triggers only if the card from the last invoke is older than a minute.
 You can control the refresh behavior by adding a timestamp to the data bag and checking it before sending the refreshed card.

-* We store 50 latest cached cards as part of user-specific-views per user.
-Let's say a new card needs to be cached, we remove the oldest card based on when it was read-last and update the store with the latest one.
-This cache store persists in the IndexedDB of the browser.
-There is no mechanism to purge this after an interval, this is in line with all the other cache stores used in Teams.
+* Teams stores 50 latest cached cards per user for User Specific Views.
+If a new card needs to be cached, oldest card that is last read gets removed and replaced with the latest card.
+This is in line with other cache stores used in Teams and there's no mechanism to purge this after an interval.

 * A message update can be used to update the base card and simultaneously refresh the User Specific Card.
 Opening the chat or channel also refreshes the card for users with **Refresh** enabled.